fire-at-will/willtaylor-dev-blog/src/pages/articles/05-08-2019---Pixel-Sorting/index.md

 ![image sorted horizontally with variable sort intervals](/image_sorted6.jpg)

-The greater the value of the `maxNumberOfIntervals` input variable is, the smaller the individual intervals are, and thus the more like the sorted image will look more like the original image.
+As the `maxNumberOfIntervals` variable increases in size, the individual sort intervals become smaller in length, thus making the final image look more like the original image.

 ![image sorted horizontally with variable sort intervals](/image_sorted7.jpg) *This picture was sorted with a `maxNumberOfIntervals` of 400.*